nwtime/ntpwww/content/en/archives/drivers/driver43.md

 The card is a very simple PCI card.
 The only feature on the bus it uses is the power supply.
 It uses this power supply to power the Trimble GPS antenna.

-The card is basicly just a RS422 to RS232 converter.
+The card is basically just a RS422 to RS232 converter.
 It gets the Trimble's RS422 signal on a RJ45 connector and transforms that to RS232 on a DIN9 connector.
 This connector should be loopbacked on the back of the machine to the serial port.
 As said, the card doesn't do any PCI data transfers.

 [//]: # (25/5/2021 DL: this project was archived in 2014 and original schematics have been removed?)
 [//]: # (The schematics of the interface card are available at http://www.ripe.net/projects/ttm/Host_testbox/gps_if.pdf.
 You are free to create this card yourself as long as you give some credit or reference to us.
 Note that we don't sell these cards on a commercial basis, but for interested parties we do have some spares to share.)